 Panels help you monitor and modify your work.
-Examples include the Timeline in Flash, the Brush panel in Illustrator, the Layers panel in Adobe Photoshop®, and the CSS Styles panel in Dreamweaver.
+For example, the Layers panel in Photoshop.
 Panels can be grouped, stacked, or docked.

 The Application frame groups all the workspace elements in a single, integrated window that lets you treat the application as a single unit.
 When you move or resize the Application frame or any of its elements, all the elements within it respond to each other so none overlap.
 Panels don’t disappear when you switch applications or when you accidentally click out of the application.
 If you work with two or more applications, you can position each application side by side on the screen or on multiple monitors.